Updated by 09.06.2023

 You want to openly advise your customers (preferably by way of your website) with the following wisdom when they experience a CVC or an AVS card denial:

 Please be absolutely up-to-date with us and your card issuer about your billing address, especially just after you’ve moved.
-Discrepancies cause declined cards and holds on some of your money.
+Discrepancies cause declined cards and hold on to some of your money.

 Triple-check your memory about your CVC for times when your card isn’t handy.
-Discrepancies cause declined cards and holds on some of your money.
+Discrepancies cause declined cards and hold on to some of your money.

 No, our company isn’t holding your money from you.
 That’s the bank or card issuer, and it’s just temporary.
 Once the hold period ends, you get all of that money back (less any taken out to pay your due bill).